Outofanser/Outofanser.github.io/_posts/2025-06-27-missile-evader.markdown

 means an additional force is acting on the surface, which means there's a torque or moment acting on the plane due to this rotation.

-If the force is acting on a surface is acting at a distance `b` (on average) with rotation `w`, then the change in velocity acting on the surface is `bw` acting perpendicular to the velocity.
+If the force on a surface is acting at a distance `b` (on average) with rotation `w`, then the change in velocity acting on the surface is `bw` acting perpendicular to the velocity.
 The angle of the new velocity is `sin a = bw / V` where `V` is the air speed.
 For small angles, this means the effective attack angle of the rotating surface is `a = bw / V`.